Sharing so many 70th Birthday Party Ideas for a vintage themed party. Such a fun way to celebrate a milestone birthday

-I met Bev 20 years ago when she attended a photo organizing class I was teaching at the local community center.
-I am so grateful she wanted to get her photos organized.
-Our relationship didn’t end with that class but we have been friends ever since.
-I am so grateful for that friendship and that we have shared our lives these past 20 years.
+I met my friend Bev 20 years ago when she attended a photo organizing class I was teaching.
+Our relationship didn’t end with that class and we have been friends for over 20 years.
 Bev is an inspiration to me.
 For several years she cleaned my house for me and she always left her special “Bev touch.”
 She has a way of leaving everything she finds better than she found it.
 Bev is also a lover of “stuff” like I am.
 I love going to her home where her love of all things vintage is so evident.

 Isn’t she a beauty?
 And she made the perfect backdrop for photo taking.
 The guests were asked to dress in 50’s attire and it was so fun to see what everyone wore.
 Bev pulled out her high school letterman sweater!